Windows 10 Doesn’t Recognize Android Device? Apply these solutions

 - Then press the Power button to confirm the selection.

-Allow your phone to reboot after wiping cache partition and then re-attempt to connect it to your Windows PC.
+Allow your phone to reboot after wiping the cache partition and then re-attempt to connect it to your Windows PC.

 Did these solutions help to fix Windows 10 Doesn’t Recognize Android Device?
-Let us know on comments below, also read:
+Let us know on the comments below, also read: